fbq('track', 'ViewContent');

 I've always loved the music from The Nutcracker.
 When my daughter was 5, I figured she was old enough to go into Boston to see the Boston Ballet perform the classic.
 We read a few versions of the story so she'd know what to expect, put on our very best holiday dresses, and drove into the city.

 A couple of years after seeing the production in Boston, my daughter had the opportunity to audition for a production of The Nutcracker.
 She was in the youngest group, and the little ones had a very small part, but it was priceless.
-She went on to perform in the Nutcracker 3 years in a row before life just got too busy with other performances.
+She went on to perform in The Nutcracker 3 years in a row before life just got too busy with other performances.
 However, the story of The Nutcracker will always be near and dear to my heart.

 Enjoy this freebie: The Nutcracker story for Visualizing, Summarizing, and Illustration!
 It's one of my favorites!